4BC: History

+The station changed owners multiple times before being brought by Southern Cross Broadcasting (later Fairfax Radio).

 The original studio was located in the Wintergarden Building in Queen St and in 1954 the station moved to the corner of Wharf and Adelaide St into what was originally a vinegar factory.
 The original transmitter site was located at Fig Tree Pocket and was a two tower 5 kW directional array.
 In 1988 the studio was relocated to 30 Macrossan St and that installation included a Ku band satellite uplink for the first time.
-In 2004 the station moved from its CBD location at 30 Macrossan Street to new purpose built premises at Cannon Hill in 2004.
+In 2004 the station moved from its CBD location at 30 Macrossan Street to new purpose-built premises at Cannon Hill in 2004.
 Fairfax acquired ownership in 2007.

+In Mid 2022, former 4KQ breakfast team Laurel, Gary and Mark joined the station's weekday breakfast slot.

+In September 2024, after two years of being on air in the breakfast slot, breakfast team Laurel, Gary and Mark departed the station after a series of low ratings.
+Peter Fegan took over as Breakfast presenter.

 Programming

 In December 2013, 4BC management unveiled an almost complete replacement of on-air talent for 2014.
 Most continued into early 2015.
 However, in April 2015, management announced a number of programs would be immediately axed, and a number of announcing staff made redundant, following the merger of Fairfax Radio Network and Macquarie Radio Network.
 These included long-time presenter and newsreader Walter Williams, Loretta Ryan, Ian Skippen, and former Seven News reporter Patrick Condren.

 Prior to April 2015, 4BC produced all of its own programming, including a Queensland-wide morning program, from Brisbane which were presented by local announcers.
 In April 2015, most of those programs were axed with the exception of one local afternoon drive show.

+In 2020, local programming returned to the station.
+On May 15, Neil Breen was announced as presenter of Breakfast, following Alan Jones' retirement from 2GB.
+It marked a return to local programming for the first time since 2018.